mainio/decidim-api-examples/README.md

 need to update data in Decidim automatically based on content available in an external system.

+Before integrating, you need to configure Decidim correctly for the API tokens to work.
+Please add the `DECIDIM_API_JWT_SECRET` variable to the application's environment variables to define a secret for signing the JWTs.
+You can generate such secret by running `bundle exec rails secret` within your application.

 ### Never ask users to provide their credentials to external systems

 Users' personal credentials (e.g. their email and password) should never leave